jaemk/migrant_lib/CHANELOG.md

     - drivers:
         - the `mysql` crate
         - wrapping the `mysqlsh` (mysql-shell) tool
-- Add `all` feature to include all backends
+- Add `d-all` feature to include all backends

 ### Changed
 - Update `test.sh` script to deal with mysql setup/teardown